dmitrysmagin/pcsx4all/src/recompiler/mips/readme.txt

  - Implemented consequent loads/stores optimizations
  - Improved constant caching, eliminated useless const reloads
  - GTE code is adapted for new gte core
- - Optimized for mips32r2 target (SEB/SEH/EXT/INS), so pay attention when backporting to Dingoo A320 which is mips32r1
+ - Optimized for mips32r2 target (SEB/SEH/EXT/INS), compatibility with
+   Dingoo A320 is retained (which is mips32r1)
  - Added GTE code generation for CFC2, CTC2, MFC2, MTC2, LWC2, SWC2 opcodes
  - Block recompilation is reworked to match pcsx4all behavior, recExecuteBlock is fixed for HLE